Twin 8-year-old girls, a beloved soccer coach and camp director among those killed in Texas floods

 “He still put campers first in every situation,” wrote Sumner, who is now the head of philanthropy at a community center in Kerrville.
 “If an issue of any kind that needed attention came over the walkie-talkie, even a camper with a minor injury or the dreaded snake in the river, he would bolt out of the office and jump in a golf cart to get there as fast as he could.”

-“Usually,” she explained in the column, “it means they deliver a special breakfast of sweet rolls to each cabin or singing songs in the Rec Hall.
+“Usually,” she explained, “it means they deliver a special breakfast of sweet rolls to each cabin or singing songs in the Rec Hall.
 This level of flooding was unprecedented.”

 In a brief telephone call as she grappled with the flood's aftermath at her own office, Sumner was reluctant to add more than she wrote in the column, saying the camp wanted privacy for the families.